THE LYMPHATIC AND BLOOD CIRCULATORY SYSTEMS

 Remember Ideal Blood Pressure has been said by the medical profession to be between 120/80mmHg and 90/60mmHg.

-- Weight gain.
+- Weight gain

-- Swollen fingers.
+- Swollen fingers

-- Swelling in arms & legs.
+- Swelling in arms & legs

-- Digestion problems.
+- Digestion problems

-- Dry itchy skin.
+- Dry itchy skin

-- Swollen lymph nodes.
+- Swollen lymph nodes

-- Feeling depressed.
+- Feeling depressed

-- Feeling stiff on waking.
+- Feeling stiff on waking

-- Water retention.
+- Water retention

-Should you feel any of the symptoms above, be of concern to you, a doctor or health professional should, if required, be able to provide treatment.
-Several of the symptoms detailed above may also cause high blood pressure, referred to as secondary hypertension, not primary.
-Secondary hypertension is explained further in section two of this website.
+Should you feel any of the symptoms above are of concern to you, you should discuss them with a doctor or health professional, who may be able to provide advice and treatment.
+Several of the symptoms detailed above may also cause high blood pressure, which is referred to as secondary (not primary) hypertension.
+Secondary hypertension is explained further in section 2 of this website.

 Lymphatic massage is one option when your body fails to naturally remove waste lymph.
-Lymphatic drainage massage is carried out in a warm room using a therapeutic massage treatment, performed with light, long strokes to specific areas of the body.
+This is carried out in a warm room using a therapeutic massage treatment, performed with light, long strokes to specific areas of the body.